 Megan sings show tunes while driving, gets overly emotional about comic book characters, and writes best at two in the morning.
 She graduated with a BA in English Literature, but if she’s being honest, she majored in Shakespeare.
-She also plays video games, flails about Star Wars, and enjoys liveblogging various bits of media on her twitter.
-She is far too invested in Greco-Roman mythology, chocolate covered pretzels, and hoping fictional people will kiss.
+Her favorite things include d20s, soft cardigans, the robots on Mars, and video game music.
 She’s originally from Chicago.

-Megan runs the store's social media, so if you've seen a Facebook or blog post with a typo recently, it's her fault (though she tries really hard to fix the typos).
-Mostly, she reads fantasy and sci-fi (and teen fantasy/sci-fi), but she peppers in enough contemporary fiction, and graphic novels to consider herself at least semi-well-rounded.
+Megan is the store's Marketing and Events Manager, so if you've seen a blog post with a typo recently, it's her fault.
+You've probably seen her face hosting virtual events on Facebook.
+Mostly, she reads fantasy and sci-fi (and teen fantasy/sci-fi), but she peppers in enough contemporary fiction and graphic novels to consider herself at least semi-well-rounded.
 She finds writing about herself in the third person to be very odd, and is going to stop now.

 If I could give this book a star for everything it has in it that's My Favorite, it would have, like...thirty stars.

 I can't thank EK Johnston enough for this book.
 I can't thank her enough for the feminist, queer retelling of my childhood faves.
 For the heartwarming, heartwrenching, achingly lovely story that she poured into the Afterward, seemingly so that I, personally, would melt into a puddle of emotions and reread this book over and over and over.
 Because it's my favorite of all time?
 Or close at least. --Megan